zendesk/samson/plugins/env/README.md

 ## GitHub to manage environment variables
 This plugin has an option to use a GitHub repository as source for environment variables.
-The DEPLOYMENT_ENV_REPO must be set in samson's start up.
+The DEPLOYMENT_ENV_REPO must be set in samson's start up to be the `organization/repo`.

 Each project must opt-in to it via project settings.

 The expected structure of this repository is a directory named `generated` with a sub directory for each _project permalink_ samson deploys.
 Within this directory for a project are the deploy group .env files using the name